My name is Lillee Jean. For over three years of my life, but much further back, I have been under constant siege. I am a victim of cyberbullying.

 Elyse tagged me in a post, thus, came for me.
 Diane made sure I saw that with an empty anon account that alerted me to this.

 See how dangerous bullying can get?
 It’s no longer you’re a cyberbully — you’re mentally preying on people.

 Here is another example.
-A young girl, Latina, and preyed on by my cyberstalker, to do her bidding.
+A young girl was preyed on by this cyberstalker, to do her bidding.
 I begged this girl for months to stop, but she kept creating videos (11 in total).
 She believed the rumors that I had fake accounts praising me, and spread the stalker's claims.